 MyCAA funding doesn’t cover everything, but it does cover the cost of studying toward your chosen career goal.
 The most important thing is to choose a MyCAA-approved program like those listed above.

-If none of those programs appeal to you, there are many more options available—including an 18-week dental assisting program and a 19-week medical front office administration program.
+If none of those programs appeal to you, there are many more options available—including a 14-week dental assisting program and a 19-week medical front office administration program.
 To learn more about your choices and get advice on which might suit your career goals, speak with a MedCerts representative today.